developerinsider/InterviewAssignments/README.md

 # Interview Assignments
 List of Interview Assignments of companies directly submitted by the Interviewee.

-### Disclaimer
-These solutions are for reference purpose.
+**Disclaimer**: These solutions are for reference purpose.
 Please, do not copy-paste it.
 Companies are smart enough to catch if you are cheating.
 If your solution got rejected due to this we're not responsible for it.

 | Company | Assignment Title | Language | Code Coverage | Download |
 | -------------| ------------- | ------------- | ------------- | ------------- |